-A running belt is worn around the waist while running or walking and is designed to keep your phone, keys and other valuables safe and secure.
+A running belt is worn around the waist while running or walking and keeps your phone, keys, and other valuables safe and secure.

-If you are a runner of any skill level or just enjoy long vigorous walks as a way to stay in shape a running belt is a must-have piece of kit.
-Travelers too will find the running belt a smart way to secure their passport, cash, phone and other important items from the ever-present hands of the pickpocket.
+Whether you are a runner or just enjoy long, vigorous walks as a way to stay in shape, a running belt is a must-have piece of gear.
+Travelers, too, will find the running belt a smart way to secure their passport, cash, phone, and other important items from the ever-present hands of the pickpocket.

 1. Dimok Running Belt Waist Pack

-Some folks are not content to just take a smartwatch and keys with them when they run.
-They want to take the phone, a snack or two, corded headphones and more.
-If that sounds like you the Dimok running belt should be on your shopping list.
+Some folks want to take the phone, a snack or two, corded headphones, and more with them when they run.
+If that sounds like you, the Dimok running belt should be on your shopping list.
 This mid-sized highly-functional belt never projects a bulky appearance and protects your valuables even in a pouring rain.

 What we like: We appreciate the waterproof nature of the belt, the fact that it will adjust from 28 to 49 inches and that it’s machine washable.
 We also like that, although it’s pretty wide, it keeps everything in tight to your body.
 Also, we need to acknowledge the very agreeable price.